TravelByRocket/synodic-co/_posts/2022-04-08-forest-directories.md

   - Python
 ---

-In order to stay organized as I collect maps and extract data from them I wanted to create a set of directories organizing every national forest within the state it is (primarily) contained within.
+To stay organized as I collect maps and extract data from them, I wanted to create a set of directories organizing every national forest within the state it is (primarily) contained within.

 ## Collect Every Forest